 With the growth of the Indian economy and rise in income levels, the spending on education has increased too.
-This accounts for the second-highest share of wallet for middle-class households in the country.
+This accounts for the second-highest share of wallets for middle-class households in the country.

-The expenditure on pursuing education can let you save on income taxes.
-Under Section 80E of the IT Act, you can claim a deduction of Interest paid on a loan taken for pursuing higher education from taxable* income under Section 80E of the Income Tax Act, 1961.
+The spending for pursuing education can let you save on income taxes*.
+You can claim a deduction of Interest paid on a loan taken for pursuing higher education from taxable* income under Section 80E of the Income Tax Act, 1961.

-According to Section 80E the deduction is allowed on the total interest amount of the EMI paid during the financial year.
-The loan has to be taken from a bank or financial institution for the purpose of pursuing higher studies.
+According to Section 80E*, the deduction is allowed on the total interest amount of the EMI paid during the financial year.
+The loan has to be taken from a bank or financial institution to pursue higher studies.
 One needs to obtain a certificate from the bank wherein the principal and interest amounts of the education loan paid during the financial year should be mentioned separately.
 It is because no deduction is allowed on the principal repayment amount.

 Amount of deduction under Section 80E*:

-Parents can make use of this section to give their children the best of opportunities in higher education and secure their career too.
-If they take a loan for financing their children's foreign studies, they can also claim the deduction under section 80E.
-The deduction applies to all courses pursued after senior secondary examination or equivalent and it should be from a school/institute/university recognised by the government.
+Parents can make use of this section to give their children the best of opportunities in higher education and secure their careers too.
+If they take a loan for financing their children's foreign studies, they can also claim the deduction under Section 80E*.
+The deduction applies to all courses pursued after the senior secondary examination or equivalent and it should be from a school/institute/university recognised by the government.

 Shivam is a regular salaried IT executive living in Mumbai with his family.
-His 19-year old son, Aman is ready to pursue engineering from one of the reputed colleges in the country.
-Shivam took an education loan of 10 lakhs to fund Aman’s college fees for 4 years.
-Aman is comfortably studying in his college, looking forward to a secure career.
+His 19-year-old son, Aman is ready to pursue engineering from one of the reputed colleges in the country.
+Shivam took an education loan of ₹ 10 lakh to fund Aman’s college fees for 4 years.
+Aman is comfortably studying in his college and looking forward to a secure career.
 Shivam has taken the loan for 6 years.
-And in this duration, he can claim a deduction of interest paid on loan taken for higher education under section 80E.
+And in this duration, he can claim a deduction of interest paid on the loan taken for higher education under Section 80E*.

-An education loan indirectly supports in career-building by financing the crucial years of education.
-If you have taken an education loan and are in the process of repaying the same, then avail the tax benefit of Section 80E.
-This way you can save on some money while moving towards a successful career ahead.
-The education is getting costlier and for many, it is still a dream to continue studying after school.
-Tax deduction sections like 80E have been indirectly supporting many such dreams.
+An education loan indirectly supports career-building by financing the crucial years of education.
+If you have taken an education loan and are in the process of repaying the same, then avail the tax* benefit of Section 80E*.
+This way you can save some money while moving towards a successful career ahead.
+Education is getting costlier and for many, it is still a dream to continue studying after school.
+Tax* deduction Sections like 80E* have been indirectly supporting many such dreams.